Patents & Documentation

 Patent Abstract

-"A novel fuel pretreater apparatus and method for pretreating an alternate fuel to render it usable as the fuel source for fuel burning equipment such as internal combustion engines, furnaces, boilers, and turbines.
+"A novel fuel pretreater apparatus and method for pretreating an alternate fuel to render it usable as the fuel source for fuel-burning equipment such as internal combustion engines, furnaces, boilers, and turbines.
 The fuel pretreater apparatus comprises a volatilization chamber for volatizing [sic] liquid alternate fuel and for entraining the volatilized fuel in a carrier gas to produce a fuel vapor.
 A pump draws the fuel vapor through a reactor to cause the fuel vapor to be heated to a plasma condition."

 Key Patent Claims